Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 This gorgeous fireplace was decorated by Heather Stoehr using transfer paper and woodburning tools.

-Celtic tattoo
+Celtic knot armband tattoo

 (For more on using the Font to design tattoos and our special Tattoo Set with over 200 patterns, click here.)